-Why is common registry and identity management so important to master Industry 4.0?
+Why is a common registry and identity management so important to Industry 4.0?

 To create the desired flexible value chains, the individual Digital Twins alone are not enough.
 The assets and their Digital Twins must be unambiguously identifiable and discoverable in an open digital ecosystem.

-The centralized approach is definitely a first valid step towards short term realization of Industrie 4.0 applications but does not fully correspond with the long term visions of Industrie 4.0, which underlines the highly decentralized character of future digital ecosystems without components that can assume a centralized monopoly position and whose non-availability can affect the secure operation of the overall system.
+The centralized approach is definitely a first valid step towards short term realization of Industry 4.0 applications but does not fully correspond with the long term visions of Industry 4.0, which underlines the highly decentralized character of future digital ecosystems without components that can assume a centralized monopoly position and whose non-availability can affect the secure operation of the overall system.

 The new ECLASS white paper presents an approach toward a completely distributed solution of the essential tasks of identity and access management by combining DLT, W3C-specification of decentralized identifiers (DID), the AAS and ECLASS semantics and explains how several disadvantages of centralized systems can be overcome thereby.

-The Figure 2 shows how the digital twin services themselves can be defined within this decentralized registry, inside the DID document.
+Figure 2 shows how the Digital Twin services themselves can be defined within this decentralized registry, inside the DID document.

 IOTA Tangle as infrastructure for digital twins

-The requirements for such a future digital ecosystem are explicitly stated in the 2030 vision for Industrie 4.0: openness, decentrality, supporting heterogeneity and diversity on the market, no participants with superior roles and monopoly positions.
+The requirements for such a future digital ecosystem are explicitly stated in the 2030 vision for Industry 4.0: openness, decentralization, supporting heterogeneity and diversity on the market, no participants with superior roles, and monopoly positions.

-IOTA solves the fundamental shortcomings of blockchain and as an open source technology represents an alternative to public blockchains.
-IOTA Tangle as a global public network provides the necessary characteristics to become a base for infrastructure for future open digital Industrie 4.0 ecosystems.
+IOTA solves the fundamental shortcomings of blockchain and as an open-source technology represents an alternative to public blockchains.
+IOTA Tangle as a global public network provides the necessary characteristics to become a base for infrastructure for future open digital Industry 4.0 ecosystems.